alvaro-j/tip-calculator-app/README.md

 ### Useful resources

-- [Position the footer](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) - This helped me to place the footer in the right place.
+- [CSS Grid layout](https://www.youtube.com/watch?v=hKXOVD2Yrj8) - This helped me to understand how to use grid in CSS.

 ## Author🙋🏻